 The acrylic panels and aluminum finish definitely make the 3018-ProVer a better-looking machine as well as a more practical one.

 Beginner or veteran, confident or cautious, you’re going to want a machine that provides as smooth an experience as possible.
-Either machine works well for small and basic CNC projects, and neither is the clear winner here.
+Either machine works well for small and useful CNC projects, and neither is the clear winner here.

 Assembly differences aside, the machines both function identically as both CNC routers for beginners that experienced users will still find very useful.